mhaugrud/msumcspy/_sources/SimplePythonData/Variables.rst

     print(PI)
     print(pi)
     print(pI)
-    # what do you see about the names of variables?
+    # what do you see about the names for variables? (answer below)
     #

 In each case the result is the value of the variable.